Have a Question? Get Real Answers.

 Rhetoric is the art of using language to persuade other individuals to agree with your viewpoint.
 Whether trying to determine blame (past tense), trying to determine your values (present tense), or trying to determine what to do (future tense), Rhetoric allows an individual to use manipulative language to convince you or an audience that their solution is the best one.

-The opposite of Dialectical Reasoning and Formal Logic, Rhetoric was created and documented during Greek times, when orators in court needed to be able to persuade an audience (jury, judge) that their claims were truthful, even if they weren't...
+The opposite of Dialectical Reasoning, Rhetoric was created and first employed during Greek times, when conniving orators (sophists) needed to be able to persuade an audience that their claims were truthful, even if they weren't...

 In a world where evil seems to prevail regularly, it's easy to ask, "why should I be good in a world that seems NOT good?"